microsoft/QuantumKatas/README.md

 ## Run the katas and tutorials online <a name="run-online" /> ##

-The Quantum Katas are now available as Jupyter Notebooks!
+The Quantum Katas are now available as Jupyter Notebooks online!
 See [index.ipynb](https://mybinder.org/v2/gh/Microsoft/QuantumKatas/master?filepath=index.ipynb) for the list of all katas and tutorials, and instructions for running them online.
+While running online is the easiet option to get started, if you want to save your progress and better performance, choose the local option.

 ## Run the katas locally <a name="kata-locally" /> ##